L-Blondy/tw-colors/README.md

    </summary>
    When using nested themes, it is better not to provide a base opacity in your color definitions.

-   With this setup the opacity (0.8) defined on the primary color of the "parent" theme will be inherited by the "child" theme.
+   With this setup the opacity (0.8) defined on the primary color of the "parent" theme will be inherited by the "child" theme's primary color.

    ```js
    createThemes({